 Jason is a lifelong resident of Rockford, Illinois and a graduate of Jefferson High School.
 He graduated from Augustana College, Rock Island, Illinois in 1993, and then graduated from Northern Illinois University College of Law with honors, in 1996.
 He is licensed to practice law in the state of Illinois and in the United States District Court for the Northern District of Illinois.
 He is a member of both the Winnebago County and State of Illinois Bar Associations.
 He is a graduate of the National Institute for Trial Advocacy, a certified arbitrator and mediator for the 17th Judicial Circuit, and an appointed draft board member of the Selective Service System.

-Jason concentrates his practice in the areas of personal injury, automobile accident liability, wills, probate estates, real estate transactions, and Social Security Disability.
+Jason concentrates his practice in the areas of worker’s compensation, personal injury, automobile accident liability, wills, probate estates, real estate transactions, and Social Security Disability.

 After graduating from Auburn High School in Rockford in 1965, Gary joined the Army in April 1966 and by October 1966 was stationed in Vietnam serving as a Crew Chief on a helicopter.
 He served in Vietnam for over a year and after three years was honorably discharged from the Army.
 Upon his discharge he worked in construction and in local factories before joining the Rockford Police Department.

 Gary served on the Rockford Police department for ten years and left to continue his education.
 He attended Thomas Cooley Law School and graduated in January 1986.
 He is licensed to practice law in the State of Illinois and in Federal Court.
 His background gives him a unique perspective in the area of criminal defense.
 His practice is focused in the area of personal injury, workers’ compensation, and criminal defense.